Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 ## Conflicts

-It is inevitable that conflicts will arise when working with a large group of people.
-It is essential, however, to resolve these conflicts in a professional manner while keeping in mind the concerns of the people involved.
+It is inevitable that conflicts will arise when working as a large group of software engineers.
+It is essential, however, to resolve these conflicts in a professional manner while keeping in mind the concerns of everyone involved.

 * **Acceptable Conduct (A):**
   * *Members shall*
     * Resolve conflicts before they become severe by engaging in respectful conversations
-    * If conflicts become severe within a group of people it should be brought to the attention of the project managers who will work to resolve any issues
+    * If conflicts become severe within class members, they should be brought to the attention of the project managers who will work to resolve any issues
+    * Project managers and the instructor are responsible for resolving any issues by proposing solutions to reach a compromise between class members involved
+    * Project managers may reassign different tasks to group members to solve a conflict
+    * Project managers and the instructor have a final say in how conflicts should be resolved
-    * Be respectful and open-minded with everybody in the classroom
+    * Be respectful and open-minded with everybody in the classroom when encountering a conflict

 * **Unacceptable Conduct (U):**
   * *Members shall not*